lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 .. image:: qterminal.png

 If you get a url in your terminal you can right click :menuselection:`Copy Link Address` to copy the link.
-To open your link directly press :kbd:`Control + left click`.
+To open your link directly press :kbd:`Control + left click` or right click the link and select :menuselection:`Open Link`.
 To zoom in on the terminal press :kbd:`Control + Shift + +` or right click and select :menuselection:`Zoom in`.
 To zoom out press :kbd:`Control + -` or right click :menuselection:`Zoom out`.
 To return to the original zoom press :kbd:`Control + 0` or right click :menuselection:`Zoom reset`.
 If you want qterminal to be fullscreen press :kbd:`F11` or :menuselection:`View --> Fullscreen` to make it fullscreen then :kbd:`F11` or :menuselection:`View --> fullscreen` again to make it back to its original size.

 To split your terminal vertically into two terminals on top of each other :menuselection:`Actions --> Split Terminal Horizontal`.
 To have one  split terminal to the left and one to the right :menuselection:`Actions --> Split Terminal Vertically`.
 To collpase back to how your terminal back to how they were before :menuselection:`Actions --> Collapse Subterminal`.
 To switch between the two split terminals click on the terminal you want.
 To switch to a the lower split terminal press :kbd:`Alt + Down` or :menuselection:`Actions --> Bottom Subterminal`.
 To switch the the top subterminal press :kbd:`Alt + Up` or :menuselection:`Actions --> Top Subterminal`.
 To switch to the left subterminal press :kbd:`Alt +Left` or :menuselection:`Actions --> Left Subterminal`.
 To switch to the right subterminal press :kbd:`Alt +Right` or :menuselection:`Actions --> Right Subterminal`.